Worship in St Andrews

 There are many places for private prayer and meditation in the University, for both students and staff.

-St Salvator's Chapel is open for general access Monday to Saturday 9am to 5pm via the cloister entrance.
-Sundays outside term time only, 9am - 5pm.
-There may be times during these periods when the chapel not accessible due to chapel bookings as such we recommend you check with the Chaplaincy office if you wish to visit the chapel on a particular date and time.
+St Salvator's Chapel is open from Monday to Saturday, 9am to 5pm, during termtime, and Sundays, outside term time only, 9am to 5pm.
+Please use the cloister entrance.
+There may be times during these periods when the chapel is not accessible due to bookings as such we recommend you check with the Chaplaincy office if you wish to visit the chapel on a particular date and time.
 Email the Chaplaincy at chaplaincy@st-andrews.ac.uk for enquiries.
+The Multi-faith space on the third floor in Agnes Blackadder Hall on the North Haugh, accessible with staff and students ID cards.
+During the summer there may be occassions when the space is unavailable.